skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 myself, welcome! — LLMs are neural networks that underwent a breakthrough in 2022 when trained for conversational "chat."
-Through it, users converse with a wickedly creative artificial intelligence indistinguishable from a human, which smashes the Turing test and can be .
+Through it, users converse with a wickedly creative artificial intelligence indistinguishable from a human, which smashes the Turing test and can be wickedly creative.
 Interacting with one for the first time is unsettling, a feeling which will last for days.
 When you bought your most recent home computer, you probably did not expect to have a meaningful conversation with it.

 I've found this experience reminiscent of the desktop computing revolution of the 1990s, where your newly purchased computer seemed obsolete by the